RuxandraFiloti/hotel-booking-app/README.md

 # What is this project?
-This project is an app for booking a room in a hotel created with oop programming
+This project is an app for booking a room in a hotel created with oop programming.
+The users get a confimation reservation.